oopsliu/test18/gridThemePrompt.md

 4.1.
 Add `"columnCount": 60"` at the root of each page or group question.

-### Rule 5: If map question exists
+### Rule 5: If esriQuestionTypeGeoPoint, esriQuestionTypePolyline, or esriQuestionTypePolygon type questions exists

 5.1.
-Add `"columnCount": 60"` at the root of each map question if not already present.
+Add `"columnCount": 30"` at the root of these questions if not already present.

 ---